LCL Sea Freight Container Rates

 Less than container load (LCL) is a mode of shipping where cargo from various shippers is packed (consolidated) into the same container; this is done to save on shipping costs and is best used for a shipment that is not large enough to fill a standard cargo container.

-Upon arrival at the destination port the container is unloaded from the vessel and taken to the destination CFS to be unpacked.
+Once all cargo has been packed, the container is sealed and delivered to the wharf to be loaded onto the vessel.Upon arrival at the destination port the container is unloaded from the vessel and taken to the destination CFS to be unpacked.

-For LCL shipments the term ‘CFS to CFS’ is stated on the Bill of Lading, this indicates that the contract of carriage is from the receiving container freight station to the destination container freight station, it should be noted that these freight stations are not always located at ports and may be an inland destination
+For LCL shipments the term ‘CFS to CFS’ is stated on the Bill of Lading, this indicates that the contract of carriage is from the receiving container freight station to the destination container freight station, it should be noted that these freight stations are not always located at ports and may be an inland destination.